-Wednesday Evening Time Trials will begin on Wednesday 16th October, 2019.
+Wednesday Evening Time Trials recommenced on Wednesday 22nd January, 2020.

 We are taking the opportunity to make a number of changes to vary the format for the summer time trial series.
 Time trials will occur every Wednesday evening, with the first start at 6:15 p.m. and will be integrated with the inaugural BGCC Coaching Program, which will run on Sunday mornings and will be open to ALL BGCC paddlers who want to improve their paddling skills, injury free.

 Other key changes which will start immediately are:

 · The option to paddle one, two or three laps;